SmartlyDressedGames/Legally-Distinct-Missile/README.md

 ## Contributing

-PR and issues are feel free to be made and approved - we don't ignore them.
+PR and issues are feel free to be made and approved.

 We don't commit right into `master` branch, make a branch from `dev`, and then PR inside `dev`.
-We keep `master` branch stable as possible.
+We keep `master` branch stable as possible, the `dev` branch is for development and its allowed to be unstable.

 ## Resources